SethRobertson/GitFixUm/0fixup.md

 from the previous merge-base with the commits since then rebased or cherry-picked over, and use the recreated branch from now on.
 Then the new branch is unrelated and will merge properly.
-Of course, if you have pushed the doner branch you cannot use the same name (that would be rewriting public history and is bad) so everyone needs to remember to use the new branch.
+Of course, if you have pushed the donor branch you cannot use the same name (that would be rewriting public history and is bad) so everyone needs to remember to use the new branch.
 Hopefully you have something like [gitolite](https://github.com/sitaramc/gitolite) where you can close the old branch name.

-At this time, I will not walk you through the process of recreating the doner branch.
+At this time, I will not walk you through the process of recreating the donor branch.
 Given sufficient demand I can try to add that.
 However, if you look at howto/revert-a-faulty-merge.txt which is shipped as part of the git distribution, it will provide more words than you can shake a stick at.